creoapp/documentation/docs/drafts/TableView.md

 The available types of subnodes are:
 - _Header_: An accessory `CustomView` that is displayed above the table.
 - _Footer_: An accessory `CustomView` that is displayed below the table.
-- _Cell_: The template used to create one `TableViewCell` instance for each row (the number of rows and the data for each row are provided by the `DataSet`).
+- _Cell_: The template used to create one `TableViewCell` instance for each row (the number of rows and the data for each row is provided by the `DataSet`).
 You can add more than one _Cell_ subnodes, but only the _Cell_ set in the `Template` property of the `TableView` is used.

 ### TableViewCell
 A `TableViewCell` defines the attributes and behavior of the cells that appear in a TableView.
 Use the `TableViewCell` inspector to customize its properties like